ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 - **Metrics Collection**: Collect current metrics such as CPU usage, RAM, IOPS, disk space, and network usage.
 This will help you choose the appropriate OVH cluster size.
 - **Backup**: Create a comprehensive backup of your current MongoDB instance.

-### Select OVH Plan
+### Select OVH cloud Plan
-- Based on the metrics collected (CPU, RAM, Disk IOPS, Disk Space, etc.), choose an OVH plan that meets or exceeds the current specifications of your MongoDB instance.
+- Based on the metrics collected (CPU, RAM, Disk IOPS, Disk Space, etc.), choose an OVH cloud plan that meets or exceeds the current specifications of your MongoDB instance.
 - Consider future growth and scalability needs.
 You might want to consider how to [size a MongoDB clsuter](https://github.com/ralphsawaya/ovh/blob/main/MongoDoc/mongodb_02_Best_practise_to_implement%20_your_first_mongoDB_instance/guide.en-gb.md#mongodb-cluster-sizing).

-## 2. Setup OVH Cluster
+## 2. Setup OVH cloud Cluster
 - **Create Cluster**: [Set up the new OVH managed MongoDB cluster](https://help.ovhcloud.com/csm/en-public-cloud-databases-getting-started?id=kb_article_view&sysparm_article=KB0048745).
-- **Configuration**: Configure the OVH cluster settings to match your current MongoDB cluster's configuration as closely as possible.
+- **Configuration**: Configure the OVH cloud cluster settings to match your current MongoDB cluster's configuration as closely as possible.

 ## 3. Data Migration Tools